-All that is needed is a discarded concrete double laundry tub or bath.
-I use an old mold that is no longer of any use; as large as you choose.
-Fit two standard outlets and set your worm farm up on blocks in a cool place in the shade in the garden so you can collect the liquid in buckets.
+All that is needed is a discarded double laundry-tub or bath.
+I bought an old mold that was no longer of any use to the owner; as large as you choose.
+Fit two standard outlets and set your worm-farm up on blocks in the shade in the garden so you can collect the liquid in buckets.

 I enjoy the produce from my green garden but it is a luxury; for them it means starvation if they are unable to grow vegetables.
 Who is going to be the first to start a pilot plant of a dozen worm-farms?